seattleflu/documentation/Infrastructure.md

 [More details](https://devcenter.heroku.com/articles/custom-domains#configuring-dns-for-root-domains)

 ## Email

-Email services are provided by [SendGrid](https://sendgrid.com) via their partnership program with Azure.
-We purchase a "silver" subscription, which is the lowest-priced level that provides a dedicated IP address for the delivering mail servers.
-The account is managed and accessed via the [Azure portal][] under the "seattleflu" resources group.
+Email services are provided by [AWS SES](https://aws.amazon.com/ses/).
+The account is managed and accessed via the AWS portal.

-Limited, send-only SendGrid API keys are minted for each of our services which needs to send email.
+Limited, send-only AWS IAM users and associated SMTP credentials for SES are minted for each of our services which needs to send email.
 Currently this includes:

 * Postfix on backoffice.seattleflu.org (e.g. for cron job emails)
 * Metabase for alerts and "pulses"